Top 5 Mistakes Neo-banking Should Avoid While Migrating To Cloud

 This blog discusses the top 5 mistakes Neo-banks should avoid while migrating to the cloud.

-Fact: According to statistics, the worldwide neo-banking industry was worth $47.39 billion in 2021 and is expected to rise at a staggering 53.4 percent CAGR from 2022 to 2030.
+According to statistics, the worldwide neo-banking industry was worth $47.39 billion in 2021 and is expected to rise at a staggering 53.4 percent CAGR from 2022 to 2030.

 Neo-banks vs. Traditional banks

 1. Lack of Initial Infrastructure Planning – One of the most common mistakes made during the early stages of digital transformation is just automating outdated internal operations.
-Instead, design digital services around the client, rather than relying on back-office silos and unique product operations.
+Instead, design digital services around the client rather than relying on back-office silos and unique product operations.

 Neo-banks must follow various local and worldwide regulatory data sharing and usage rules.
 Cloud suppliers have compliance norms that are at odds with established financial regulations.
 As a result, to avoid fines, they must collaborate with reliable cloud partners to cross-reference the contradicting requirements.

-1. Regulation and Compliance -When the platform and infrastructure are not robust, and digital banks run without an agile partner, security is a t risk.
+1. Regulation and Compliance – When the platform and infrastructure are not robust, and digital banks run without an agile partner; security is a t risk.
 Risking is not limited to the business but the chunks of sensitive customer data that lie within.
 Managing and regulating people’s crucial data will benefit the company and make it scalable, gaining customer trust.

 Rapyder’s role in assisting neo-banks during the migration process